Credit card: Credit card register

-A credit card register is a transaction register used to ensure the increasing balance owed from using a credit card is enough below the credit limit to deal with authorization holds and payments not yet received by the bank and to easily look up past transactions for reconciliation and budgeting.
+A credit card register is a transaction register used for two purposes: first, to ensure that the increasing balance owed from using a credit card is sufficiently below the credit limit to deal with authorization holds and payments not yet received by the bank; second, to easily look up past transactions for reconciliation and budgeting.

-The register is a personal record of banking transactions used for credit card purchases as they affect funds in the bank account or the available credit.
-In addition to checking numbers and so forth the code column indicates the credit card.
+The credit card register is a personal record of banking transactions used for credit card purchases as they affect funds in the bank account or the available credit.
+In addition to checking numbers and so forth, the code column indicates the credit card.
 The balance column shows available funds after purchases.
-When the credit card payment is made the balance already reflects the funds were spent.
-In a credit card's entry, the deposit column shows the available credit and the payment column shows the total owed, their sum being equal to the credit limit.
+When the credit card payment is made, the balance already reflects that the funds were spent.
+In a credit card's entry, the deposit column shows the available credit, and the payment column shows the total owed, their sum being equal to the credit limit.

-Each check is written, debit card transaction, cash withdrawal, and credit card charge are entered manually into the paper register daily or several times per week.
+Each check written, debit card transaction, cash withdrawal, and credit card charge is entered manually into a paper register daily or several times per week.
 Credit card register also refers to one transaction record for each credit card.
-In this case, the booklets readily enable the location of a card's current available credit when ten or more cards are in use.
+In this case, booklets enable the easy location of a card's currently available credit when ten or more cards are in use.

 Specialized types

 Business credit cards

-Business credit cards are specialized credit cards issued in the name of a registered business, and typically they can only be used for business purposes.
-Their use has grown in recent decades.
-In 1998, for instance, 37% of small businesses reported using a business credit card; by 2009, this number had grown to 64%.
+Business credit cards are specialized credit cards issued in the name of a registered business, and they can typically be used only for business purposes.
+Use of these cards has increased in recent decades.
+In 1998, for instance, 37% of small businesses reported using a business credit card; by 2009, this share had increased to 64%.

-Business credit cards offer a number of features specific to businesses.
-They frequently offer special rewards in areas such as shipping, office supplies, travel, and business technology.
-Most issuers use the applicant's personal credit score when evaluating these applications.
-In addition, income from a variety of sources may be used to qualify, which means these cards may be available to new businesses.
-In addition, some issuers of this card do not report account activity to the owner's personal credit, or only do so if the account is delinquent.
-In these cases, the activity of the business is separated from the owner's personal credit activity.
+Business credit cards offer several distinctive features.
+These cards frequently offer special rewards in areas such as shipping, office supplies, travel, and business technology.
+Most issuers use an applicant's personal credit score when evaluating applications for these cards.
+In addition, income from a variety of sources may be used to qualify applicants, which means these cards may be available to new businesses.
+Moreover, some issuers of these cards do not report account activity to the owner's personal credit file, or do so only if the account is delinquent.
+In such cases, the business activity is separated from the owner's personal credit activity.

 Business credit cards are offered by American Express, Discover, and almost all major issuers of Visa and MasterCard cards.
 Some local banks and credit unions also offer business credit cards.